rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 ## Getting Started ##

-Open terminal and go to your directory.
+Open a terminal window and execute the following commands.

     cd code
     bash run.sh
     matlab -nodisplay -r "addpath(genpath('code')); generate_result"

-If matlab is not linked in the CLI, do the following.
-Within MATLAB go to code >>
+If the last command does not work, run the following script within MATLAB.

     generate_result.m

 That's it.

 ## Initial Configuration ##